nadiapasha/nadiapasha/README.md

 Hi, I’m Nadia.
 I’m passionate about mathematics.
 Since Machine Learning is an up and coming field that uses mathematical concepts and has potential for growth and research, I am naturally gravitated towards this field.
-Currently I am a student at Geoergia Tech, having fun learning application of statistics and Linear Algebra in Data Science.
+Currently I am a student at Geoergia Tech, having fun learning application of statistics, Linear Algebra and differential geometry in Data Science.
-Recently I have gotten interested in NLP.
-There is a lot of potential with respect to coming up with new mathematical models to help with natural language procesing.
+Recently I have gotten interested in NLP and image processing.
+There is a lot of potential with respect to coming up with new mathematical models in both these areasof machine learning.
-I am looking to collabrate on projects related to sentiment analysis and summarizing text.
+I am looking to collabrate on projects related to summarizing text and image recocignition.
 I can be contacted at nadiapasha30@gmail.com

 <!---